patriciamcphee/aboutme/_docs/ux-writing-samples.md

   - group policies
   - release notes
   - before/after
-description: UX Writing is the production of written content that becomes part of, and supports, a product's user experience.
+description: UX Writing produces written content that becomes part of and supports a product's user experience.
 My expertise is in taking the guesswork out of complex technical content for busy IT professionals.
 I am passionate about creating content experiences that help IT Pros achieve more with technology.
 Please take a look at the before and after samples, and you be the judge.
 ---

 # Before & After Writing Samples

-I approach a before/after project with UX writing in mind, which is the production of written content that becomes part of, and supports, a product's user experience.
+I approach a before/after project with UX writing in mind, which produces written content that becomes part of and supports a product's user experience.
 My expertise is in taking the guesswork out of complex technical content for busy IT professionals.
 I am passionate about creating content experiences that help IT Pros achieve more with technology.
 Please take a look at the before and after samples, and you be the judge.

 <hr />